KrakeX/perl-padawan-bootcamp-2016/README.md

 All requests except registration must require authentication from the documentation.

-Features will be considered "done" when integration tests in the "integration" directory pass.
+Features will be considered "done" when integration tests in the "integration" directory contained in "padawan_training_grounds" pass.
+Read [Definition of Done](https://www.scrumalliance.org/community/articles/2008/september/definition-of-done-a-reference) for the concept behind this.
 Documentation and unit tests will be considered "done" if a Jedi Master judges it to have 100% coverage.
 Jedi Masters will write integration tests during week four in parallel with development.